-This report provides a comparison of long-term economic and fiscal projections prepared by Finance Canada and PBO in 2017.
+Consistent with the PBO's legislated mandate, this report provides a comparison of long-term economic and fiscal projections prepared by Finance Canada and PBO in 2018.

-This report identifies key issues arising from the Government’s Fall Economic Statement published on 21 November 2018.
+To assist parliamentarians in their pre-budget deliberations, this report identifies key issues arising from the Government’s Fall Economic Statement published on 21 November 2018.

 Consistent with the Parliamentary Budget Officer’s legislated mandate, this report provides PBO’s economic and fiscal outlook.